HansUXdev/npm-scripts-template/README.md

 # npm-scripts-template
-The lightest boilerplate you can use for web developmentment.
+The lightest boilerplate you can use for web development.